tomatminceddata/FabricMonitoring/README.md

 "deltaTablePrefix": "fabricmonitoring_"
 ```
 ## Import the notebooks
 Import the notebooks into the workspace you want to use for this solution.
 Assign the lakehouse you want to use as the default.

 ## Create the folder structure
 Create the folder structure you configured in the configuration file.
 ## Run the notebooks
 Use this sequence
 + FabricMonitoring_TenantSettings_GetData
 + FabricMonitoring_TenantSettings_TransformData
 + FabricMonitoring_TenantSettings_RefreshSemanticModel (this step is only necessary, if you created a custom semantic model)
+## Import the Power Query Template file
+Import the Power Query Template file.
+The PQT file is located in the Dataflows folder of this repo.
+PQT can only be imported using dataflows gen 2.
 # Some additional notes
 This is the link to a presentation at the Global Power Platform Bootcamp Hamburg.
 This presentation contains definitions of the risk types: https://github.com/tomatminceddata/TomsPublicSpeaking/blob/main/20240224%20-%20GPPBCHH%20-%20Tom%20Martens%20-%20Microsoft%20Fabric%20Tenant%20Settings/20240224%20-%20GPPBC%20-%20Tom%20Martens%20-%20Microsoft%20Fabric%20Tenant%20Settings%20-%2020240224.pptx